MelisWillem/NonLinearOptimalControl/README.md

 };
 ```

-### Integrate the differential equation to obtain a discrete system, that is a subclass of optimalControl::DiscreteSystemBehavior.
+### Convert to Discrete system
+Either create a class that inherits from optimalControl::DiscreteSystemBehavior and implement it manually.
+Or integrate the continous system using an integrator:
 ```
 double step_size = 1e-1;
 auto discrete_system = optimalControl::IntegrateWithExplicitEuler(cont_system, step_size);
 ```

+### Create optimal control problem
-### Use the single shot definition to define the optimal control problem.
+Use the single shot definition to define the optimal control problem.
-- Set the state constraint as a weighted L2Norm (4 states in this case, so 4 weights are required)
+Set the state constraint as a weighted L2Norm (4 states in this case, so 4 weights are required)
 ```
 optimalControl::SingleShot::InitParams params;
 params.num_of_input = 2; // 2D motoro speed